Code-Institute-Submissions/zeeshan-shah-pp1/README.md

 ### Index Page

 The index page has a background image covers whole screen.
 It has logo on the top left side of the page.
-It contains three buttons that are anchored to pages on the website.
+It contains three navigation links(appears as buttons) that are anchored to pages on the website.
 On the bottom of the index page, the footer containing four social media links (Facebook, Twitter, Instagram and Google Plus).
 The code for the footer is borrowed from the [Stockin](https://codepen.io/Stockin/pen/bzdNOq).

 ### About Us Page